unilincoln/RDM/index.md

 		<h3><i class="icon-wrench"></i> Tools</h3>

 		<p>Orbital includes a suite of tools designed to help you plan, store and manage your research data.
-Take a look at the list of things we're working on.</p>
+Take a look at the list of things we're working on.However, there are a number of applications which will be of general use during the planning, research, and publication stages of your work, irrespective of research discipline.
+This page provides access to a number of such tools which are recommended (in some cases <em>required</em>) by the University of Lincoln.</p>

 		<p><a href="http://orbital.lincoln.ac.uk/researchtools" class="btn"><i class="icon-chevron-right"></i> View the Tools</a></p>